-As the UK is predominantly a net importer of milling wheat, at face value, there is likely to be minimal disruption, unless tariffs are applied to imports (i.e. under the mutual tariff scenario).
-Depending on how TRQs are allocated, the import price ceiling and thus milling wheat price, is likely to rise.
-On the other hand, feed wheat prices are likely to be depressed by around 3%, due to increased challenges for exports.
-This means a higher milling premium, which could in turn incentivise increased domestic production of milling wheat.
-German wheat varieties might be grown, although, to date, it has not been possible to reliably obtain sufficiently high nitrogen contents.
+As the UK is predominantly a net importer of milling wheat, at face value, there is likely to be minimal disruption unless tariffs are applied to imports (i.e. under the mutual tariff scenario).
+Depending on how TRQs are allocated, the import price ceiling and, therefore, milling wheat price, is likely to rise.
+On the other hand, feed wheat prices are likely to be depressed by around 3 per cent, due to increased challenges for exports.
+This means a higher milling premium, which could, in turn, incentivise increased domestic production of milling wheat.
+German wheat varieties might be grown, although, to date, it has not been possible to reliably obtain sufficiently high nitrogen content.

-UK flour trade could face considerable hurdles even if an FTA is negotiated.
-RoO criteria could mean that the industry would have to invest in increased traceability or even have separate processing for the domestic and export market if it is to hold onto net-exporter status.
-Trade between NI and RoI would be the most impacted, with the prospect that the UK could lose some of its share in the RoI market to the EU (Figure 10).
+UK flour trade could face considerable hurdles even if a free trade agreement is negotiated.
+Rol criteria could mean that the industry would need to invest in increased traceability or even have separate processing for the domestic and export market if it is to hold onto net-exporter status.
+Trade between NI and RoI would be impacted the most, with the possibility that the UK could lose some of its share in the RoI market to the EU.